ArtGateOne/ArtGateOne-LED/README.md

 IN THIS SCETCH - LINE 61

-Brightnes i set to 10!!
+Brightnes i set to 10!

 U CAN change it to 255 max

+Optimal is 127

 ------------